-Notes allow you to add information about an individual item.
+Notes allow you to add information about an individual WalkMe item that you have created.
 Notes can be used to collaborate with team members in the Editor and will not appear to end users.
-Notes are with be used in Walk-Thrus and Launchers.
+Walk-Thrus, Launchers, SmartTips, ShoutOuts, Surveys, SmartTip Sets, Shuttles, and Onboarding Tasks.

 Notes provide an easy way to describe settings that have been applied or you would like to apply to an item.
-A Note can be added at the point of creation or after the fact in the Notes tab of the Options Menu.
+A Note can be added at the point of creation or after the fact in the Notes tab within your deployable settings.
 The note will then be visible in the Editor when hovering over the item.
 Notes are also displayed on screenshots for Walk-Thru steps and Launchers so if you export the screenshots as pdfs to share Walk-Thrus with a stakeholder before publishing, Notes can provide additional clarification.

 Keeping detailed notes allows you to more easily communicate with colleagues and make edits in the future.
 Here are a few examples of why you may use Notes:

 - If you create a step based on an element that you know is likely to change with a new UI release, leave a note flagging this as an important item to keep an eye on

 - Add a note to explain the reason for a certain step in a complicated process so colleagues will better understand the Walk-Thru build

 - Write a note during the initial configuration of a Walk-Thru step as a reminder to yourself to come back to it to add in an advanced feature after completing the main path